allangelman/mastermind/README.md

   }
 ```

+The reasoning I used to create these queries and mutations was thiking about what data needs to be saved, like game_rows (for that data, I would make a `create` mutation), what data needs to be saved, like game results (for that data, I would make `update` mutation), and what data needs to be read, like game_boards (for that data, I would make `find` queries)

 ## Database (postgres)

 For my database, I choose to use PostgreSQL.
 Knowing early on I wanted to support the idea of a multiplayer game, I decided the game table would be my "top level" one, and it would have a foriegn key to the game_boards table.
 This would create a one-to-many relationship between the game and game_boards tables.
+There would also be a one-to-many relationship between the game_boards and game_rows.

 Initially I also had a players table, and the game_boards table had a forgien key to the players table.
-As I continued working on this, as a means to get a MVP, I realized I could "merge" the idea of players with boards by adding a name column to the game_board table.
+As I continued working on this, as a means to get something working faster, I realized I could "merge" the idea of players with boards by adding a name column to the game_board table.

 ```mermaid
 classDiagram